nagasudhirpulla/taming_python/blog/skills/user_scerets_with_config_json.md

-## Skill - Managing application configuration and sensitive data using a JSON file
+## Skill - Managing application configuration and sensitive data using a JSON file in a python script / project
 [Table of Contents](https://nagasudhir.blogspot.com/2020/04/taming-python-table-of-contents.html)

 #### Skills Required